 How to Press Tofu

-Learn how to press tofu in order to create flavorful, healthful dishes with these handy step-by-step directions, plus lots of tips for using tofu in recipes.
+Learn how to press tofu in order to create flavorful, healthful dishes with these handy step-by-step directions, plus tips for the best tofu press, and my top tofu recipes.

 Have you ever wondered if you should be pressing your tofu before cooking with it?
 You may find it helpful for many recipes.
-In fact, you might have seen recipes calling for “pressed tofu” and wondered what that was all about.
-Tofu, a wholesome nutrient-rich food with a long history of use in Asia, comes packed in a pool of liquid (learn how tofu is made on my field trip to a tofu producer here).
+In fact, you might have seen recipes call for “pressed tofu” and wondered what that was all about.
+Tofu, a mild-flavored, wholesome nutrient-rich food with a long history of use in many countries in Asia, comes packed in a pool of liquid (learn how tofu is made on my field trip to a tofu producer here).
 So, why press the liquid off?
-When tofu is pressed of this extra liquid, it acts like a sponge, absorbing whatever flavors it’s immersed in, which can dictate its taste, as well as texture in dishes.
-By removing this liquid, you allow tofu to absorb the spices, marinades, and flavors of the ingredients it’s paired with.
-I particularly love it in stir-fries, curries, baked tofu, and roasted dishes.
-Also, it crumbles better for recipes like scrambles or fillings.
+When you press tofu, you get rid of this extra liquid so it acts like a sponge, absorbing whatever flavors it’s immersed in, which can dictate its taste and as texture in dishes.
+By removing this extra liquid, you allow tofu to absorb the spices, marinades, and flavors of the ingredients it’s paired with.
+I particularly love pressed tofu in stir-fries, curries, baked tofu, and bowl meals.
+In addition, pressing tofu makes it crumbles better for recipes like scrambles or fillings.
+Learn more about the different types of tofu in this Ultimate Tofu Guide here.

 In this instructional blog, I’m using a TofuXpress, but you can try another type of tofu press for similar results.